 - Quality varies wildly by brand

-- Imported but marketed as premium — Bull Strap (Walkway Inc., USA) and a few others are genuinely made in the USA
+- Imported but marketed as premium โ Bull Strap (, USA) and a few others are genuinely made in the USA

 Our Top Pick

-Bull Strap makes the only limit straps we trust for serious off-road use.
-Made by Walkway Inc. in the USA, using military-spec nylon, with custom lengths available to your exact specification.
-They supply straps to King, Fox, Icon, and other major suspension manufacturers — if it's good enough for them, it's good enough for your rig.
+Bull Strap makes the only limit straps we trust for serious off-road use. in the USA, using military-spec nylon, with custom lengths available to your exact specification.

 Quick Buying Checklist

-- ☐ Brand: Stick with known manufacturers (Bull Strap, Synergy, TeraFlex)
+- โ Brand: Stick with known manufacturers (Bull Strap, Synergy, Kartek Off Road)